 Yes, there really is.
 Read on to learn more about what life is like as a digital nomad family and learn about some of the top travel essentials.

 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 A digital nomad is a person who works remotely online, therefore, has the flexibility to live anywhere in the world.
-As a digital nomad you can be location independent, which is often on of the goals of wannabe digital nomad.
+As a digital nomad you can be location independent, which is often one of the goals of a wannabe digital nomad.

 A digital nomad family needs to account for more than one person traveling and finding accommodation.
-For example, it is a very different experience finding 6 plane tickets last minute to travel to Southeast Asia, than only one ticket for yourself.
+For example, it’s a very different experience finding 6 plane tickets last minute to travel to Southeast Asia, then only one ticket for yourself.